TEALSK12/introduction-to-computer-science/culture_day_lesson_b.md

 ## Learning Objectives
 Students will be able to...
-* Describe in detail the topic of their assigned/chosen project
+* Describe in detail the topic of their assigned/chosen computer science related topic
 * Answer questions about their topic
-* Connect the project and topic to computer science
+* Explore and analyze the impact on, and impact of, technology in the context of their topic

 ---
 #### Emphasize with students...